Emergency exit protection (FWS) - safety that saves lives and protects property

 The demands on safety and security components are almost as varied and individual as each specific building.
 Certain additional specific demands also need to be met.
 GEZE safety solutions are able to guarantee safe escape and rescue routes in any building.
 If the escape and rescue routes should not be open to everyone in normal operation, GEZE access control systems – which are connected to door control units – can take over the necessary monitoring.
 Whether at airports, in hospitals or at conference centres: the multifunctional products supplied by GEZE are like cog wheels which engage neatly into one another, producing an emergency exit system that not only provides optimal protection in an emergency and convenience during normal operation, but one that can be planned and installed reliably.

-Good to know: the GEZE emergency exit system solution is permitted and certified in accordance with EltVTR (guidelines for electronic locking systems).
-TZ320 fulfils the specifications 13637.
-Currently, the system is also being tested by an independent institution so that it can be granted the relevant certification.
+Good to know: The GEZE emergency exit system solution is approved and certified by an independent institution in accordance with the EltVTR (guidelines for electronic locking systems).

 Emergency exit protection in the Vector headquarters in Stuttgart

 The new company headquarters of Stuttgart-based IT specialists Vector Informatik is the largest building in the company complex so far.
 The company opted for safe escape and rescue routes with intelligent technology by GEZE.
 Learn more here!